alprael/ReadWithoutMe/BuildInstructions.md

 implementation 'com.android.support:support-v4:28.0.0'
 annotationProcessor "android.arch.persistence.room:compiler:1.1.1"
 ```
-Also make sure that this Java Compile Options are also included:
+Also make sure that this Java Compile Option are also included:
 ```
 javaCompileOptions {
             annotationProcessorOptions {